nrfconnect/Asset-Tracker-Template/docs/modules/storage.md

 # CONFIG_APP_NETWORK=n
 ```

-!!! note "Note"
+> [!NOTE]

-    - If you later enable buffer or batch, increase the value of the `CONFIG_APP_STORAGE_BATCH_BUFFER_SIZE` Kconfig option, so that at least one header plus the largest item fits.
+> - If you later enable buffer or batch, increase the value of the `CONFIG_APP_STORAGE_BATCH_BUFFER_SIZE` Kconfig option, so that at least one header plus the largest item fits.
-    - The actual RAM consumed by ring buffers and slabs scales with which data types are enabled and the value of the `CONFIG_APP_STORAGE_MAX_RECORDS_PER_TYPE` Kconfig option.
+> - The actual RAM consumed by ring buffers and slabs scales with which data types are enabled and the value of the `CONFIG_APP_STORAGE_MAX_RECORDS_PER_TYPE` Kconfig option.

 ## Messages